What is a heart attack?

 - Feeling generally unwell and scared

-- Restlessness / anxiety
+- Restlessness or anxiety

 - Feeling dizzy

-What causes a heart attack?
+What causes coronary heart disease (CHD)?

 - High blood pressure

-- High cholesterol level
+- High levels of cholesterol in your blood

 - Being overweight

-- Unhealthy diet
+- Poor diet

 The good news is though, that it is never too late to make healthy lifestyle changes to reduce your risk of another heart attack.Back to top